 One of the ways that wood can bring visual diversity to a room is through a mixture of color and tone.
 In this case, light wood is used for the tables and as accents in the benches.
 This is a contrast to the darker wood floor, making the bricks the mid-tone in the room.
 This creates interest and the light wood tables keep the space from getting too dark.

-Reclaimed wood floors have character and history that can set the stage for a wide range of restaurant styles.
-Since flooring is such a big part of any interior design, it can easily become the background you need to show off other components, such as elegantly set tables.
+Wide plank wood floors have character that can set the stage for a wide range of unique restaurant styles, from the modern restaurant to the rustic restaurant style.
+Since wood flooring is such a big part of any interior design, it can easily become the background you need to show off other components, such as elegantly set tables.

 7. Unique Wood Grains